Editor's note: This article was originally published in July 2012. It has been edited to reflect the 2013 MLB season.

 “I'll look to fade pitchers that have already surpassed their career highs in terms of innings pitched and have shown signs of wearing down,” says Covers Expert Sean Murphy.
 “A lot of young pitchers aren't used to the long haul that is the MLB season and tend to tail off down the stretch.”

 With starters wearing down and resting up for the postseason push, bullpens become even more important down the home stretch of the season.
 Relief pitchers can also feel the heat before the expanded 40-man rosters provide some extra options in the later innings.

-“Teams like the Mets, Cardinals, Brewers and White Sox are all in playoff contention right now, despite continued bullpen struggles in the first half,” notes Covers Experts Ted Sevransky.
+“(Some teams are) in playoff contention right now, despite continued bullpen struggles in the first half,” notes handicapper Teddy Covers.
 “They'll all be priced like contenders in the second half but without bullpen reinforcements, they're all in danger of dropping out of the race.
 Over bettors love, love, love struggling bullpens.”Weather

 When the mercury rises, so do the scores.
 That’s the general consensus among baseball bettors.
 On top of tired pitchers, certain hurlers can fall victim to the heat and humidity more than others.

-Fly-ball pitchers like Texas’ Colby Lewis and the Mets’ Johan Santana have pop-ups, which would have stayed in play in May, soar over the fence in August and September.
-Sinkerballers and ground-ball arms, like Cleveland’s Derek Lowe and Toronto’s Ricky Romero, are not as susceptible to the effects of the humidity.
+Fly-ball pitchers like Oakland's Tommy Milone and the San Francisco's Matt Cain have pop-ups, which would have stayed in play in May, soar over the fence in August and September.
+Sinkerballers and ground-ball arms are not as susceptible to the effects of the humidity.

 Bettors can also note cooler-climate clubs coming to play in hot-weather environments.
 Minnesota may find itself gassed for the series finale after a scorching set in Arlington or Los Angeles, giving extra value to the host side.Odds